AgoraIO-Usecase/AgoraChat-rn/QA.md

 2. On the selection of react-native version.

-   Repo **[README.md](./README.md)** instructions suggest that developers use `0.68.0` or below, which is the instructions for the warehouse`s `example` project.
+   Repo **[README.md](./README.md)** instructions suggest that developers use `0.68.0` or below, which is the instructions for the warehouse's `example` project.
 If the user creates a new project or an existing project, we only require the minimum version.
 The lowest version needs to be higher than `0.63.4`.